Love Explosion: Recording and release

 Love Explosion was recorded mainly in London (the brass recorded in New York City) and was produced by one of the leading characters in French disco at the time, Alec R. Costandinos, who had written hits for Demis Roussos and worked with bands like Love and Kisses and Cerrone and also appeared on the soundtrack to the 1978 movie Thank God It's Friday.
 The album features heavy influences of funk and disco.

 The track listing includes two soul ballads, "I See Home" and "Just a Little Lovin'", the former originally recorded by Patti LaBelle on her 1978 album Tasty and the latter originally recorded by Dusty Springfield on her 1969 album Dusty in Memphis.

 The disco track "Love Explosion" was released as a single in Australia, while "Music Keeps Me Dancin'" was released in Europe.
 A mid-tempo cover of The O'Jays' 1972 soul classic "Back Stabbers" was released as a promotional single in the UK.
-Turner performed "Love Explosion" and "Sunset Boulevard" on The Midnight Special in 1979.
+Turner performed "Love Explosion" and "Sunset on sunset" on The Midnight Special in 1979.
 Because the singles and the album failed to chart, United Artists Records and Turner parted ways.